bozsahin/cogs579/README.md

 Rapaport, William (2020).
 Philosophy of Computer Science.
 OpenLibra.

-The textbook is great for bringing yourself up to speed for the course, if (a) you know computes but not philosophy, (b) you know philosophy but not computers.
+The textbook is great for bringing yourself up to speed for the course, if (a) you know computers but not philosophy, (b) you know philosophy but not computers.
 This much I will assume to be common background.

 The ethic part is the one we will cover in class.